JACQUELINE BUCKINGHAM

 Jacqueline's training as an actress began at York University.
 She landed her first role next to Dave Chappelle as Delilah in Half-Baked, later became a regular on Late Night with David Letterman, co-starred in Amazon's first film opposite Minnie Driver, and has had guest-starring roles on Law & Order, Ed, Hack, and As the World Turns.
 Years later, fusing entertainment with activism, Jacqueline wrote, produced, directed, and starred in a female empowerment series on Amazon that won awards at over a dozen film festivals internationally.

-She dedicated 17 years to cultural leadership in the arts, serving as "first lady" to institutions including the Whitney Museum of American Art and the Indianapolis Museum of Art.
+Jacqueline dedicated 17 years to philanthropic pursuits and cultural leadership in the arts, at institutions including the Whitney Museum of American Art and the Indianapolis Museum of Art.
 Her work included chairing dozens of philanthropic initiatives, spearheading a multi-million dollar historic property restoration, and serving as Chairwoman of the Venice Biennale on behalf of the United States.
-She was honored to build bridges between art, philanthropy, and community engagement on an international scale.
+She was honored to build bridges between art, philanthropy, and community engagement on a national and international scale.

 Global & Local Service